LoginRadius/engineering-portal/content/blog/quick-look-at-react-speech-recognition/index.md

 ```js
 const [message, setMessage] = useState('');
 ```
 Then add the *message* to the output, we can add commands that generate a response.
-For instance, if I were to say ‘Hello’ the app would print back ‘Hi there!’ or something to that effect.
+For instance, if I were to say ‘Hello’, the app would print back 'Hi there!' or something to that effect.
 Below, I've written some simple commands.

 ```js
  const commands = [